juliuste/ouibus/readme.md

 # ouibus

+**WARNING: THIS PACKAGE IS UNMAINTAINED AND PROBABLY WON'T FUNCTION CORRECTLY ANYMORE.**

 JavaScript client for the [OUIBUS](http://www.ouibus.com/) (formerly known as idBUS) API.
 Inofficial, using endpoints by *OUIBUS*.
 Ask them for permission before using this module in production.

 [![npm version](https://img.shields.io/npm/v/ouibus.svg)](https://www.npmjs.com/package/ouibus)